 In fact Peale’s entire theology came from occult sources..
 He actually “credits his theology of positive thinking to Ernest Holmes, founder of New Age/Occult Church of Religious Science”, saying on the back cover of Holmes’ book...
 Science of Mind, sometimes known as one of the greatest New Thought books ever written

 [See Article On Norman Vincent Peale]

 2) Robert Schuller

-An endorsement of Robert Schuller by Billy Graham appears on the back cover of Robert Schuller's 1985 edition of Self-Esteem: The New Reformation (first published in 1982) along with the endorsement of W. Clement Stone who is on Schuller's international board of directors.
+An endorsement of Robert Schuller by Billy Graham appears on the back cover of Robert Schuller's 1985 edition of Self-Esteem: The New Reformation (first published in 1982) along with an endorsement of W. Clement Stone who was on Schuller's international board of directors.
 Billy Graham wrote “Dr. Schuller has an amazing Ministry”

 Graham made a personal appearance on Schuller's 1000th anniversary program (aired 4/2/89), relating how he had encouraged Schuller 20 years earlier when he said,

 "Bob, why don't you think of telecasting your services."